YaroslavPryatkin/ExpressionLang/README.md

-# CoolCalculator
+# ExpressionLang

-CoolCalculator is a console-based mini programming language and expression evaluator.
+ExpressionLang is a console-based mini programming language and expression evaluator.
 It supports user-defined variables and functions, recursion, references, local scopes, sequential execution, and multi-line input.
-While it started as a calculator, it now functions more like a small interpreted language.
+It started as a calculator, but it now functions more like a small interpreted language.

 ---